-Exemplary Highly effective, exemplary or innovative practice that fully supports accessibility for all pupils or visitors.
+In an audit item Exemplary Highly effective, exemplary or innovative practice that fully supports accessibility for all pupils or visitors.
 Compliant Effective practice that supports accessibility for a significant majority of pupils or visitors

 Requires Improvement Practice supports accessibility for most pupils; however, a significant minority of pupils or visitors could be more effectively supported.
-In some cases, there may be potential health and safety risks or where failure to implement changes would be highly likely to attract legal implications.
-Immediate action is recommended to put changes into effect - see Action Plan.
+In some cases, there may be potential health and safety risks or where failure to implemen changes would be highly likely to attract legal implications.
+Immediate action is recommend to put changes into effect - see Action Plan.